 0022A: second dose

 There are now a total of nine codes currently available for three COVID-19 vaccines and two-dose administration.
-It is anticipated that the list will have additions as new vaccines are developed and approved for use.
+In addition, analysts anticipate that the list will have additions as companies develop new vaccines and they’re approved for use.

-The CPT COVID-19 vaccine coding guidelines are available on the AMA website (2020).
-They be published in the 2022 version of CPT, as well in the new Appendix Q, which includes the codes, the vaccine manufacturer and name, as well as the National Drug Code (NDC) and dosage interval information (AMA, 2020).
+In addition, the CPT COVID-19 vaccine coding guidelines are available on the AMA website (2020).
+AMA will publish them in the 2022 version of CPT, as well in the new Appendix Q, which includes the codes, the vaccine manufacturer and name, as well as the National Drug Code (NDC) and dosage interval information (AMA, 2020).

 Ann Zeisset, RHIT, CCS, CCS-P, co-authored this article with Teri Jorwic, MPH, RHIA, CCS, CCS-P, FAHIMA.

-Review these YES Blog resources that detail the ICD-10 and CPT codes developed to report, test, and treat the COVID-19 outbreak:
+Review these relevant YES Blog resources.
+These detail the ICD-10 and CPT codes developed to report, test, and treat the COVID-19 outbreak:

 - Read our article, “CDC Releases Updated Coding & Reporting Guidelines for U07.1,” for the full coding and reporting guidelines for COVID-19 symptoms, infection, and screening tests, which are effective April 1 through September 30.